SimVascular/simvascular.github.io-archive/source/documentation/genbc/_genbc_setup.md

-## Setting up the GenBC
+## Setting up GenBC

-Now that the solver files are out of the way, now it is time to implement the boundary condition equations into GenBC.
-In our included files, you should see a folder called “GenBC_files”.
-Inside this you should find three Fortran source files: GenBC.f, Modules.f, and USER.f.
-You should also see Makefile to assist you in compiling.
+The Fortan files implementing GenBC are found in the project directory under the **GenBC-program** folder.
+This folder contains three Fortran source files (GenBC.f, Modules.f and USER.f) and a Makefile.

 All of the implementation will be done in USER.f.
 Open this file with a text editor.
 We will proceed down this code and explain it in blocks.
 The first block that the user can change is the “unit conversion” block: